Proof Over Precedent Podcast

 Episode 1: Could Holistic Legal Services Help Families Avoid the Child Welfare System?

 This episode offers a mid-study update on a decades-long randomized control trial, unofficially referred to as the “Child Welfare” project, which evaluates whether families with children who face poverty-related legal and social challenges can avoid unnecessary entries into the child welfare system with the assistance of holistic legal services – a combination of social worker services and a traditional attorney-client relationship.
+Take a listen.

 Proof Over Precedent logo